KSP-KOS/KOS/doc/source/commands/prediction.rst

-    *Prerequisite:*  If you are in a career mode game rather than a sandbox mode game, This function requires that you have your space center's buildings advanced to the point where you can make manuever nodes on the map view, as described in :struct:`Career:CANMAKENODES`.
+    *Prerequisite:*  If you are in a career mode game rather than a sandbox mode game, This function requires that you have your space center's buildings advanced to the point where you can make maneuver nodes on the map view, as described in :struct:`Career:CANMAKENODES`.

 .. function:: VELOCITYAT(orbitable,time)